qinghai-zheng/MSCNLG/README.md

 We share the source codes by [Google Drive](https://drive.google.com/drive/folders/1Of7042CyznYvR2oKNd6DCKtxMS7ISgWh?usp=sharing), since some files are too large to upload to the repository in Github.

-Source codes of "Multi-view Subspace Clustering Networks with Local and Global Graph Information" accepted by Neurocomputing 2021 can be found in the following: "https://drive.google.com/drive/folders/1Of7042CyznYvR2oKNd6DCKtxMS7ISgWh?usp=sharing"
+Source codes of "Multi-view Subspace Clustering Networks with Local and Global Graph Information" accepted by Neurocomputing 2021 can be found in: "https://drive.google.com/drive/folders/1Of7042CyznYvR2oKNd6DCKtxMS7ISgWh?usp=sharing"

 If you find the codes useful in your research, please cite our works as follows, thanks.